OCA/purchase-workflow/purchase_order_line_note/readme/DESCRIPTION.md

-This module add the field note on the purchase order line
+This module adds the field `note` on the purchase order line